 Renaissance Voices was founded in 1995 by a group of Maine singers on tour in London.
 The original idea for a small, auditioned, Portland-based chamber ensemble still guides our choices today.
-Although our emphasis is the a cappella performance of early European music, in recent years we have broadened our repertoire to include other origins and periods, especially the 20th century.
+Although our emphasis is the a cappella performance of early European music, in recent years we have broadened our repertoire to include other origins and periods, especially the 20th and 21st centuries.
 Every season we find and present music by women.
 We are a non-profit organization.
 Our full complement of 21 singers was reached under the direction of Dr. Marion Anderson of Bates College in 1998, and in December of the following year Renaissance Voices appeared live on Maine Public Radio.
 Harold Stover accepted the baton in 2000.
 Please read his biography below.

 Harold Stover was born in Latrobe PA in 1946.
 He was graduated from the Juilliard School in New York, NY, in 1969 with a major in organ, having also previously attended Carnegie-Mellon University in Pittsburgh, PA.
 His principal teachers were Vernon de Tar, John R. Lively, Robert Ivey, and Donald G. Wilkins in organ and church music, Nikolai Lopatnikoff and Carlos Surinach in music theory, compositions, and orchestration, and Abraham Kaplan and Richard Strange in choral and orchestral conducting.
 In addition to his degree studies, he pursued independent studies at Westminster Choir College in Princeton, NJ and the New School for Social Research in New York City.